 Everything else is black, so it makes sense that they would lay black chicken eggs, right?

-Although some images of black eggs may appear in a search for this breed’s eggs, Ayam Cemani chickens don’t lay black eggs.
+Although some images of black eggs may appear in a search for this breed’s eggs, no, Ayam Cemani chickens don’t lay black eggs.
+Their egg color is cream.

 It’s a popular misconception that fibromelanosis in black chickens could also cause the chickens to lay black eggs.